gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 === Unrolling

-Detecting loop head & start is done by using the loophead method, the n value is passed to it.
-If it returns true, retrieve the node for which it matched.
-Retrieve the loophead by taking the head of the result of the operation  the done in the loophead method.
-Create a new context, by passing the values to the function shown in @loopcontext.
-Use the currentContext, `loopStart` and `s` as values.
+Detecting loop head & start is done by using the loophead method, the `n` value is given as argument.
+If the method returns true, the matching node is returned.
+The loophead is retrieved by taking the head of the resulting list of the method applied to the `CfgStmNode`.

-The newly created context is propagated, by using the propagate method, passing the `s` as the lattice value, in conjunction with the newContext and `AstNode` for which the if matched.
+A new context is created by passing all the values (`currentContext`, `loopStart`, `s`) to the `makeLoopContext` method, shown in @loopcontext

-// TODO: Update code
+The newly created context is propagated, by using the `propagate` method.
+To which the `s` value is passed as the lattice value, in combination with the `newContext` and `m` (AstNode) values.

 #figure(
   zebraw(
     lang: false,